amberframework/docs/guides/controllers/params-validation.md

 ## Introduction

-When a web is build normally you will want to pass data to the application from a web form.
+When building a web application at some point you will want to access data sent from a client.
 Amber makes the data receive from an HTTP Request available to the constroller via the params object.

 The params object parses the data from the request, this includes: